 TAPESTRY ORPHAN HOMES

-Each home accommodates six teenage girls and a house mother.
-The cost to build a Tapestry Orphan Home (including land, building and furnishings) is about $30,000, or roughly $5,000 per girl.
+Each home accommodates six children and a house mother.
+The cost to build a Tapestry Orphan Home (including land, building and furnishings) is about $30,000, or roughly $5,000 per child.

-Unlike many orphanages in Africa, these homes are built on dedicated land in the heart of squatter villages so that connection to the community remains unbroken.
-Mission teams in partnership with local communities build, furnish and dedicate Tapestry Orphan Homes in just five days.
+These homes are built on dedicated land in the heart of Kayamandi, a squatter village of 50,000 people living in one square mile, so that connection to the community remains unbroken.
+Mission teams partner with locals to build, furnish and dedicate Tapestry Orphan Homes in just five days.

-Through our local ministry partners and World Help’s Child Sponsorship Program, the girls are lovingly fed, clothed, schooled and cared for.
+Through our local ministry partners, Home From Home, the children are lovingly fed, clothed, schooled, mentored and cared for.

 But most of all, they are given hope, a future and shown Christ’s love in a tangible way.